What Makes a Great Website in 2025? The Do’s and Don’ts

 Strong Calls to Action (CTA’s)

-Some good examples of calls to action examples are ‘Learn More,’ ‘Subscribe,’ and ‘Try for Free.’
+Some good examples of calls to action are ‘Learn More,’ ‘Subscribe,’ and ‘Try for Free.’
 These are simple directional statements.
 If you can think of a call to action specific to your brand and service, that’s even better!

 DON'T clutter up your site with too many design choices